+I’ve been running my own Virtual Assistant business for eight years, working with businesses of all sizes across various sectors.
+Through my experience, I’ve observed common mistakes that can arise - not just when businesses start searching for a VA, but also while working with one.
+These insights have given me the opportunity to share what to watch out for.
 So keep reading because I hope to help you avoid these sometimes costly mistakes and ensure your process to hiring and working with a VA is smooth, productive and successful.

 I can't help if YOU don't know what you need doing

 This is the BIG one!
-My most successful working relationship with clients are those that know what work they can and want to outsource.
+My most successful working relationships with clients are those that know what work they can and want to outsource.
 It may seem obvious, but it's really important to spend some time thinking about the tasks you wish to delegate.
 I have a task sheet which can help you identify which tasks you could outsource, that you can find here.

 Yes, it can be difficult to set aside time to do this when you're already super busy but it's time well spent.
 And of course, when you have an understanding of the type of tasks you need doing, then you can really understand the skill set the VA will require, as some will be stronger in certain areas than others.